Skip to main content

 3. In the setup page’s left sidebar, expand Apps and then click on App Manager

-4. On the App Manager page, click the New Connected App button in the upper right
+4. On the App Manager page, click the New External Client App button in the upper right.

 Configure the application settings